IjzerenHein/firestorter/README.md

 Firestorter makes integrating Firestore real-time data into React easy as pie.
 It does this by providing a simple API for accessing Collection and Document data, whilst taking away the burden of managing snapshot listeners, data-caching and efficiently updating your React components.

-It does this by intelligently tracking whether a Component is actually rendering a Collection or Document.
-Whenever this is the case, firestorter starts listening for real-time updates on that Collection or Document.
-Whenever a Component stops using the Document or Collection *(e.g., because it was unmounted)*, it stops listening for snapshot updates.
-It is possible that multiple components are rendering a Collection.
-And only when the last one stops rendering it, will real-time snapshots be turned off.
+It does this by intelligently tracking whether a Collection or Document should be listening for real-time updates (`onSnapshot` events) or not.
+Whenever a Component renders a Collection or Document, firestorter enables real-time updates on that resource.
+And whenever a Component stops using the resource *(e.g., component was unmounted)*, it stops listening for snapshot updates.
+This behavior really shines when multiple components are rendering collection/document data and it becomes more difficult to determine whether snapshot updates should be enabled or not.

 More to come..